-At the ABWF, we like to think that what we do is “Provide opportunities that connect lovers of the A-B Wilderness in deeper, more meaningful ways.”
-Whether you volunteer on a trail project, attend one of our events, take part in a lesson on ‘What is Wilderness’, or become a Trail Ambassador, our goal is to strengthen your connection to this amazing place!
+At the ABWF, we like to say that we “Provide varied opportunities which will engage and connect those who appreciate and enjoy the Wilderness in deeper, more meaningful ways.”
+Whether you volunteer on a trail project, attend one of our events, take part in a lesson about Wilderness or Leave No Trace, or become a Trail Ambassador, our goal is to strengthen your connection to and advocacy for this amazing place!

 As a Wilderness Stewardship organization, the ABWF is dedicated to “Boots-on-the-Ground” work on behalf of the Absaroka-Beartooth Wilderness.
 Our projects fall into one of a handful of categories:

 - Trail Building and Maintenance of wilderness trails.

 Day-Long: Limited on time?
 Help out for a day.
 Get outside and help to improve trails, eliminate weeds, and have fun while doing it!

 Multi-Day: Enjoy good views, good company, while making a difference.
 Most trips food is provided and horses help haul the gear.

 - Wilderness Internships — Work primarily as part of a Forest Service Trail crew, and help with ABWF projects from June through August.

 - Educational Outreach — programs, both indoors and outdoors, that build awareness, appreciation, and care for our precious Wilderness resources.